Political repression in the Soviet Union: Origins and early Soviet times

 Early on, the Leninist view of the class conflict and the resulting notion of the dictatorship of the proletariat provided the theoretical basis of the repressions.
 Its legal basis was formalized into the Article 58 in the code of the Russian SFSR and similar articles for other Soviet republics.

 According to the Marxist historian Marcel Liebman, Lenin's wartime measures such as banning opposition parties was prompted by the fact that several political parties either took up arms against the new Soviet government, or participated in sabotage, collaborated with the deposed Tsarists, or made assassination attempts against Lenin and other Bolshevik leaders.
 Liebman noted that opposition parties such as the Cadets who were democratically elected to the Soviets in some areas, then proceeded to use their mandate to welcome in Tsarist and foreign capitalist military forces.
 In one incident in Baku, the British military, once invited in, proceeded to execute members of the Bolshevik Party who had peacefully stood down from the Soviet when they failed to win the elections.
 As a result, the Bolsheviks banned each opposition party when it turned against the Soviet government.
 In some cases, bans were lifted.
 This banning of parties did not have the same repressive character as later bans enforced under the Stalinist regime.
 Trotsky also argued that he and Lenin had intended to lift the ban on the opposition parties such as the Mensheviks and Socialist Revolutionaries as soon as the economic and social conditions of Soviet Russia had improved.

+In contradiction of the interpretation of Marxists like Liebman and others, Bolshevik leaders Lenin, Trotsky and Zinoviev made statements about deliberately working for the creation of a power monopoly for their party.

 At times, the repressed were called the enemies of the people.
 Punishments by the state included summary executions, sending innocent people to Gulag, forced resettlement, and stripping of citizen's rights.
 Repression was conducted by the Cheka secret police and its successors, and other state organs.
 Periods of increased repression include the Red Terror, Collectivization, the Great Purges, the Doctors' Plot, and others.
 The secret police forces conducted massacres of prisoners on numerous occasions.
 Repression took place in the Soviet republics and in the territories occupied by the Soviet Army during and following World War II, including the Baltic states and Eastern Europe.